Title

 Policy Contact

-The Chancellor has delegated authority to implement this Standard and to assure compliance with the UNC Policy Manual 1300.8.
-The Associate Vice Chancellor for Student Affairs has been designated as the primary policy contact.
+The Chancellor has delegated the authority to implement this Standard and ensure compliance with UNC System Policy 1300.8.
+The Senior Associate Vice Chancellor of Student Success and Administration in the Office of Student Affairs has been designated as the primary contact.

 Other Contacts